ElementsProject/elements/doc/elements-tx-format.md

 | Peg-in Witness | Yes | Varies | `Vec<hex>` | | The vector represents the witness stack.<br>Can be empty (length of 0). |

 The range proofs must be empty if their asociated amounts (issuance / inflation keys) are explicit.
+Refer [here](https://elementsproject.org/features/confidential-transactions/investigation) for more details on range proofs.

 A non-empty peg-in witness stack should always have a length of 6, and the items should be interpreted as follows: